 #1: University of Cambridge — Cambridge, England

-England's second-oldest university and the top-ranked UK university by the CWUR, The Guardian, and the Complete University Guide, the University of Cambridge is a world-renowned public institution that's home to nearly 19,000 students.
+England's second-oldest university and a top-ranked UK university by the CWUR, The Guardian, and the Complete University Guide, the University of Cambridge is a world-renowned public institution that's home to nearly 19,000 students.

 Cambridge has six schools (Arts and Humanities, Biological Sciences, Clinical Medicine, Technology, Humanities and Social Sciences, and Physical Sciences), more than 100 libraries, and 31 residential colleges, including three women-only colleges.

-Around 20% of the student body is international students from outside the EU.
+More than 25% of the student body is international students from outside the UK.

 #2: University of Oxford — Oxford, England